gilramir/objregexp/README.md

 expressions on slices of arbitrary objects, instead of just strings.

 This library uses Go generics.
-The objects involved in the regular can be of any type; the "any" constraint is used as the type constraing.
+The objects involved in the regular must satisfy the "comparable" constraint.

-To make this work, you have to define the "vocabulary" of the regular expression compiler.
-You create "object classes" (similar "character classes") which will declare if an object belongs to the class.
+To use this module, you have to define the "vocabulary" of the regular expression compiler.
+You create "object classes" (similar "character classes").
+On type of class is a function, which delcares if an object belongs to the class.
+Another type of class is an identity; a name is given to an object, and if the input object compares to it equally, then it is a member of the class.

 Given the classes, you can write regular expressions using basic regular expression syntax.